-- You must be covered under a high deductible health plan (HDHP), described later, on the first day of the month. - You have no other health coverage except what is permitted under Other health coverage, later. - You are not enrolled in Medicare. - You cannot be claimed as a dependent on someone else's 2014 tax return.
+- You are covered under a high deductible health plan (HDHP), described later, on the first day of the month. - You have no other health coverage except what is permitted under Other health coverage, later. - You aren't enrolled in Medicare. - You can't be claimed as a dependent on someone else's 2020 tax return.